 use that heavily):

-Cosmos Zachos, Deformation Quantization: Quantum Mechanics Lives and Works in Phase Space Hirshfeld and Henselder, Deformation Quantization in the Teaching of Quantum MechanicsThese papers will give you an easy idea about deformations of the observable algebra and how so-called Wigner functions play the role of "states" (although the notion of state in def quant is still not well-developed - see Waldmann's papers on the ArXiv).
+Cosmos Zachos, Deformation Quantization: Quantum Mechanics Lives and Works in Phase Space Hirshfeld and Henselder, Deformation Quantization in the Teaching of Quantum MechanicsThese papers will give you an easy idea about deformations of the observable algebra and how so-called Wigner functions play the role of "states" (although the notion of "state" is more general than Wigner functions - see e.g. Waldmann's papers on the ArXiv).

 It really pays to get the idea behind some of the early work due to Wigner and Moyal.
 Some of this stuff is great just for addressing the foundations of quantum mechanics in general.
 I recommend